Mission: "To advocate the interests of the Parrish Community and Preserve its Heritage"

 Today, Parrish is the northeast center of Manatee County with roads to Tampa, St. Petersburg, Wachula, Arcadia, Bradenton, and Sarasota to name a few.
 Parrish is the fastest growing area in Manatee County.

-Road work for our village
+Signal LIght and Road work for our village